-It is a support network for private and corporate landlords, including letting agents.
-Its role is to provide support, to educate, raise standards and representation.
+It is a support network for the private and corporate landlord, including letting agents.
+Its role is to provide support, to educate in managing rental properties, raise standards and representation.
 Representation for its members is usually by lobbying Government.
 Frequent monthly meetings are held by the board of directors, board members along with annual general meetings where members can attend.

 An association provides resources like documents, advice, courses and keep their members up to date, with relevant legislation and adopting best practices when managing a rental property.

-In the last few years, the Government has phased in new housing law, as well as introducing new tax rules.
+In the last few years, the Government has phased in new housing law, as well as introducing new tax rules for real estate.

 Association’s play a crucial role, in making its members aware of new, or pending legislation.
 The Tenant Deposit scheme is a good example.
 Many landlords got caught out, where they were not aware of the new law.